 This is the sound permeating Sumenep’s aether: a kinetic form of music often soundtracking traditional Madurese events.
 Saronen folk ensembles sport silk outfits and play in the gamelan tradition, inspiring a hypnotic fervour as their choreographed dance moves merge with an insistent, cyclical combination of gongs, drums and double reed.
 Head to the bull races and chances are this is the sound used to psych up the competitors.

 A little out of the way, this, but worth the effort.
 Halfway along Jl KH Zainal Arfin lies a mosque.
-Its name is obscure, but the view is superlative: find it in time for sunrise and witness the distinct domed roof casting a silhouette across the rapidly bruising sky.
+Its name is obscure, but the view is superlative: find it in time for sunset and witness the distinct domed roof casting a silhouette across the rapidly bruising sky.
 Amid a busy section of the city lies this bubble-like scene of calm and as such, qualifies as Sumenep’s most underrated attraction.

 Legung Sand Mattresses

 Here is a village in thrall to the sands of time.
 Quite literally, as explorers of Sumenep’s east coast will soon discover.
 The logic is simple: the inhabitants of Legung have a communal room in their homes dedicated to sand; no beds, no furniture, no pillows.
 Only sand.
 The theory is lost to history, but the sand mattresses are now bound inextricably bound to the villagers’ lives: they are born on the sand, they live on the sand, they die on the sand.

 Eating and drinking in Sumenep

 Eating is a cheap, no-frills affair in Sumenep.
 Warung restaurants, usually of the point-and-pick Padang variety, are commonplace.
 Regional delicacies and the usual Indonesian staples – rice, noodles, satay, tofu, tempe, water spinach and so forth – are down-to-earth, filling and effortlessly delicious.